WordPress/WordPress-Documentation-Style-Guide/docs/3-language-and-grammar/contractions.md

 [tip] Recommended: Gutenberg is using a new, refreshed UI. [/tip]

 [warning] Not Recommended: These formats've proven to be highly beneficial. [/warning]
 [tip] Recommended: These formats have proven to be highly beneficial. [/tip]

 ## Double contractions

+Avoid double contractions.
+Double contractions contain two contractions as opposed to one.

+Examples:
+-

 ## Additional Resources